0xTheFr34k/find_dc/README.md

 # find_dc

 `find_dc` is a Go-based tool designed to process the output of the `nxc` command, identify domain controllers, and generate the necessary `/etc/hosts` entries.
-It automatically fetches the domain controller for each domain, enriching your network configuration.
+It automatically fetches the domain controller for each domain.

 ## Features